Two Laws, One Family.

 Who it does NOT cover: Persons who perform domestic work only occasionally or sporadically, and not on an occupational basis.
 It also does not cover caregivers providing clinical health services — that is now governed by RA 11965.

-*Note on family drivers: Family drivers are not covered by the domestic worker wage order (NCR-DW-06 expressly excludes them) and are generally treated separately from kasambahay under current Philippine labor law and Supreme Court rulings.
-Their classification depends on the nature of their duties and contract structure.
+*Note on family drivers: Family drivers are generally not classified as kasambahay and are governed by standard labor law principles, depending on the employment arrangement.
+The current domestic worker wage order (NCR-DW-06) expressly excludes them.
 MaidProvider.ph addresses this through role-specific employment contracts for Family Driver Pro placements.

 Part Three